xigxog/kubefox/docs/getting_started/quickstart.md

     virtualenvironment.kubefox.xigxog.io/qa created
     ```

+We have two Virtual Environments:

+1. prod - which inherits an environment variable 'who' set to “Universe” and a
+   subpath of “prod” from its parent Environment.
+2. qa - which inherits an environment variable 'who' set to "World" and a
+   subpath of “qa” from its parent Environment.

 Next deploy the `hello-world` App.
 Simply use the `publish` command, which not
 only builds the OCI images for the Components but also pushes them to the
 container registry and finally deploys the App to the KubeFox Platform.
 You have